talon-one/TalonOneJavaSdk/docs/ManagementApi.md

     //manager_auth.setApiKeyPrefix("Token");

     ManagementApi apiInstance = new ManagementApi(defaultClient);
     Integer collectionId = 56; // Integer | The ID of the collection.
-You can get it with the [List collection in account](#operation/listCollectionsInApplication) endpoint.
+You can get it with the [List collections in account](#operation/listAccountCollections) endpoint.
     Integer pageSize = 1000; // Integer | The number of items in this response.
     Integer skip = 56; // Integer | The number of items to skip when paging through large result sets. try {
-      InlineResponse20016 result = apiInstance.getCollectionItems(collectionId, pageSize, skip);
+      InlineResponse20017 result = apiInstance.getCollectionItems(collectionId, pageSize, skip);
       System.out.println(result);
     } catch (ApiException e) {
       System.err.println("Exception when calling ManagementApi#getCollectionItems");